aashay/bellschedule/blogpost.md

 ![Hooray](http://i.imgur.com/05KljcF.gif)

-I hope this has been a useful tutorial, and as always, if you have any questions, [feel free to drop me a line](https://twitter.com/aashay).
+I hope this has been a useful tutorial, and as always, if you have any questions, [please do drop me a line](https://twitter.com/aashay).